tkuhn/nanopub-server/README.md

 This is an implementation of a nanopublication server.
 Such servers form a server network, which can be used to publish [nanopublications](http://nanopub.org) that have [trusty URIs](http://arxiv.org/abs/1401.5775).
-Such a server only returns entire nanopubs.
-No queries supported; no triple store involved.
+(Such a server only returns entire nanopubs.
+No queries supported; no triple store involved.)

+Nanopublications are tiny snippets of data with provenance information attached.
+They can be organized in a very flexible manner into large datasets (which can also be described as nanopublications).
+More details can be found in the publications listed below.

 Publications